lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

   - Interactive compute session

-    - This type has been supported from the initial version of Backend.AI.
+    - This type has been supported from the initial version of GPU Platform.
     - The compute session is used in a way that the user interacts with after creating a session without specifying a pre-defined execution script or command.